^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The most frequent pathogens of pneumonia are Gram-positive and Gram-negative bacteria, intracellular pathogens, less often fungi and viruses.
-In young people, pneumonia is more likely to be caused by a single pathogen (monoinfection), whereas in elderly patients and people with concomitant diseases, the cause of pneumonia is often bacterial or viral-bacterial associations (mixed infection), which creates serious difficulties in selecting adequate etiotropic treatment.
+The most common causative agents of pneumonia are gram-positive and gram-negative bacteria, intracellular pathogens, and, less frequently, fungi and viruses.
+In young people, pneumonia is often caused by a single pathogen (monoinfection), whereas in elderly patients and in people with concomitant diseases, pneumonia is often caused by bacterial or viral-bacterial associations (mixed infection), which creates serious difficulties in selecting adequate etiotropic treatment.

-For each form of pneumonia (out-of-hospital, hospital, etc.), its own spectrum of the most likely pathogens is characteristic.
-This is based on both the modern classification of pneumonia and the principles of the initial choice of empirical etiotropic therapy.
+Each form of pneumonia (community-acquired, hospital-acquired, etc.) is characterized by its own spectrum of the most probable pathogens.
+This is the basis for both the modern classification of pneumonia and the principles of the initial choice of empirical etiotropic therapy.

 Community-acquired pneumonia

-At present, several dozen microorganisms capable of causing community-acquired pneumonia are described.
-The leading role is assigned to such bacterial pathogens as:
+Currently, several dozen microorganisms capable of causing community-acquired pneumonia have been described.
+The leading role is given to such bacterial pathogens as:

 • pneumococci (Streptococcus pneumoniae);